Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Provide all required documents along with the completed application.
 The free zone authority will review and process your submission, typically within five to ten working days.

-Once approved, pay the applicable fees and receive your trading licence.
+Once approved, pay the applicable fees and receive your trading license.
 You can then open a corporate bank account and begin operations.

 Step 5: Apply for Visas and Customs Registration